Age of Glory Yellow-Black Gloved Hands on Motorcycle Handlebars

 Based in Southern France, since 1927 Racer has been creating technical gloves for winter sports and outdoor activities.
 With that extensive experience, in 1970 the brand launched its first moto glove collection and just over a decade later produced its first heated motorcycle glove.

-Legacy has a full goatskin outer layer augmented with a POLYMAX membrane and FIBERFILL insulation.
+The Legacy gloves have a full goatskin outer layer augmented with a POLYMAX membrane and FIBERFILL insulation.
 Hands, dry and toasty is the effect.
-The gloves lack knuckle protection, however, they are CE Certified, though for which part of the glove is unclear.
+The gloves lack knuckle protection, however, they are CE Certified.

 Despite the classic styling, a nod to the modern world is made with the inclusion of a tactile thumb, for seamless, smartphone scrolling.
-Nevertheless, phone operation is not recommended while on the road.
+The Legacy gloves are for the modern classic rider who wishes to perpetually channel Distinguished Gentleman’s ride vibes.